 6. Muniswaram Temple, Puttalam

 Muniswaram means the first temple of Lord Shiva.
 It was here that Lord Rama came back to seek blessings after the victorious battle against Ravana.
 The temple already had a Shiva Lingam placed inside it when Lord Rama visited it.
-A must-visit place during Dussehra festival in Sri Lanka!
+A must-visit place during the Dussehra festival in Sri Lanka!

 7. Manavari Temple, Chilaw